 One of the most remarkable festivals I had the opportunity of visiting was Las Fallas of Valencia.
-A Spanish friend mentioned it to me a number of years ago and I eventually got the opportunity to travel to Valencia in March 2022 to experience one of the most unique festivals in Spain.
+A Spanish friend mentioned it to me a number of years ago and I eventually got the opportunity to travel to Valencia to experience one of the most unique festivals in Spain.

 Las Fallas takes place throughout the month of March and culminates in a week-long display (Fallera Week) of fireworks, parades, and ornate papier-mache artworks being displayed before being set alight.
 It’s bonkers and I loved every single second of it!

 I’d highly recommend a Las Fallas Walking Tour if visiting Valencia during Fallera week.